Squashed entanglement, k-extendibility, quantum Markov chains, and recovery maps

-{\bf Comparison with entanglement of formation.}--- It is instructive to compare the monogamy relation Eq.~(\ref{eq:sq-monogam}) and its ``converse'', Theorem~\ref{thm:main} for the squashed entanglement, with the analogous statements for the entanglement of formation: \begin{proposition} In a bipartite system $AB$, if the state $\rho^{AB}$ is $\delta$-close in trace norm to a separable state $\sigma^{AB}$, with $\delta \leq \frac{1}{e^2}$, then
+{\bf Comparison with entanglement of formation.}--- It is instructive to compare the monogamy relation Eq.~(\ref{eq:sq-monogam}) and its ``converse'', Theorem~\ref{thm:main} for the squashed entanglement, with the analogous statements for the entanglement of formation: \begin{proposition} In a bipartite system $AB$, with $d=\min\{|A|,|B|\}$, if the state $\rho^{AB}$ is $\delta$-close in trace norm to a separable state $\sigma^{AB}$, meaning that $\frac12 \|\rho-\sigma\|_1 \leq\delta$, then